googleapis/cloud-trace-nodejs/README.md

         npm install --save @google/cloud-trace

+2. Set the GCLOUD_PROJECT environment variable.
+You can find your Project ID in the [Google Cloud Developers Console][cloud-console], or by running the command `gcloud projects list`.
+You can ensure this environment variable is set at startup time by placing it in your startup script in `package.json`:

+        "scripts": {
+          "start": "GCLOUD_PROJECT=<YOUR_PROJECT_ID> node server.js",
+        },

-2. Include and start the library at the *top of the main script of your application*.
-It's important that the trace agent is the first thing executed so that it can accurately gather data:
+3. Include and start the library at the *as the very first action in your application*:

-        require('@google/cloud-trace').start({projectId: 'your-project-id'});

-Your project ID is visible in the [Google Cloud Console Console](https://console.cloud.google.com/project?_ga=1.258049870.576536942.1443543237), it may be something like `particular-future-12345`.
-If your application is [running on Google Cloud Platform](running-on-google-cloud-platform), you don't need to specify the project ID.
+        require('@google/cloud-trace').start();

+If you use `--require` in your start up command, make sure that the trace agent is --required first.
+If you are running somewhere other than the Google Cloud Platform, see [running elsewhere](#running-elsewhere).

 ## Configuration

 See [the default configuration](config.js) for a list of possible configuration options.
 These options can be passed to the agent through the object argument to the start command shown above:

-         require('@google/cloud-trace').start({projectId: 'your-project-id', samplingRate: 500});
+         require('@google/cloud-trace').start({samplingRate: 500});

 Alternatively, you can provide configuration through a config file.
 This can be useful if you want to load our module using `--require` on the command line instead of editing your main script.
 You can start by copying the default config file and modifying it to suit your needs.
 The `GCLOUD_DIAGNOSTICS_CONFIG` environment variable should point to your configuration file.